-There can be no assurance that the above capital requirements or MREL will not adversely affect the Issuer's or its subsidiaries' ability to make discretionary payments, or result in the cancellation of such payments (in whole or in part), or require the Issuer or such subsidiaries to issue additional securities that qualify as eligible liabilities or regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Group's business, financial condition and results of operations.
-Furthermore, an increase in capital requirements could adversely affect the return on equity and other of the Group's financial results indicators.
-Moreover, the Issuer's or the Group's failure to comply with their capital requirements and MREL could have a significant adverse effect on the Group's business, financial condition and results of operations.
+There can be no assurance that the above capital or MREL requirements will not adversely affect the Issuer's or its subsidiaries' ability to make discretionary payments, or result in the cancellation of such payments (in whole or in part), or require the Issuer or such subsidiaries to issue additional securities that qualify as eligible liabilities or regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Group's business, financial condition and results of operations.
+Furthermore, an increase in capital or MREL requirements could adversely affect the return on equity and other of the Group's financial results indicators.
+Moreover, the Issuer's or the Group's failure to comply with their capital or MREL requirements could have a significant adverse effect on the Group's business, financial condition and results of operations.

 Lastly, the Group must also comply with liquidity and funding ratios.
-Several elements of the Liquidity Coverage Ratio (LCR) and net stable financing ratio (NSFR), as introduced by national banking regulators and fulfilled by the Group, may require implementing changes in some of its commercial practices, which could expose the Group to additional expenses (including an increase in compliance expenses), affect the profitability of its activities or otherwise lead to a significant adverse effect over the Group's business, financial condition or results of operations.
-As of 30th September, 2022 and 31st December, 2021, the Group's LCR was 166 per cent. and 165 per cent. respectively and its NSFR was 134 per cent. and 135 per cent., respectively.
+Several elements of the liquidity coverage ratio (LCR) and net stable financing ratio (NSFR) as introduced by national banking regulators and fulfilled by the Group, may require implementing changes in some of its commercial practices, which could expose the Group to additional expenses (including an increase in compliance expenses), affect the profitability of its activities or otherwise lead to a significant adverse effect on the Group's business, financial condition or results of operations.
+As of 30th September, 2023 and 31st December, 2022, the Group's LCR was 143 per cent. and 159 per cent., respectively (165 per cent. as of 31st December, 2021) and its NSFR was 130 per cent. and 135 per cent., respectively (135 per cent. as of 31st December, 2021).
 For further information, see "Regulatory Framework - Solvency and capital requirements".